framely/community/docs/guide/pingpong.md

 Now let's use Messenger as an example.
 To use this integration:

-1. Select **Clone & Import** tab at the top of this page, type `channel` in the search bar and press enter.
+1. Select **Explore** tab at the top of this page, type `channel` in the search bar and press enter.
 You can use filter on the right of the search box, please select **service** to assist in filtering.

    ::: thumbnail
    ![search channel](/images/guide/pingpong/search_channel.png)